-As of September 30, 2013 and 2012, the Company had no Level 1 or Level 2 assets or liabilities measured at fair value.
-As of September 30, 2013 and 2012, the Company's liability for earn-outs related to the NESA and Jacobs Trading Company acquisitions of \$18,390,000 and \$14,511,000, respectively, is the only liability measured at fair value on a recurring basis and is classified as Level 3 within the fair value hierarchy.
-The changes in liabilities measured at fair value for which the Company has used Level 3 inputs to determine fair value for the year ended September 30, 2013 are as follows (\$ in thousands):
+As of September 30, 2014 and 2013, the Company had no Level 1 or Level 2 assets or liabilities measured at fair value.
+As of September 30, 2014 and 2013, the Company's liability for earn-outs related to the NESA and Jacobs Trading Company acquisitions of zero and \$18,390,000, respectively, is the only liability measured at fair value on a recurring basis and is classified as Level 3 within the fair value hierarchy.
+The changes in liabilities measured at fair value for which the Company has used Level 3 inputs to determine fair value for the year ended September 30, 2014 are as follows (\$ in thousands):

-Level 3 iabilities
+Level 3 Liabilities

-Balance at September 30, 2011 \$ 10,151

-Acquisition contingent consideration 8,185

-Settlements (3,162)

-Increase (decrease) of contingent consideration (663)

-Balance at September 30, 2012 14,511
+Balance at September 30, 2012 \$ 14,511

 Acquisition contingent consideration 18,050

 Settlements (19,608)

-Increase (decrease) of contingent consideration 5,437
+Change in fair value of contingent consideration 5,437

-Balance at September 30, 2013 \$ 18,390
+Balance at September 30, 2013 18,390

+Acquisition contingent consideration

+Settlements

+Change in fair value of contingent consideration (18,390)

-Balance at September 30, 2013 D 18,390
+Balance at September 30, 2014

-When valuing its Level 3 liability, the Company gives consideration to operating results, financial condition, economic and/or market events, and other pertinent information that would impact its estimate of the expected earn-out payment.
+When valuing its Level 3 liabilities, the Company gives consideration to operating results, financial condition, economic and/or market events, and other pertinent information that would impact its estimate of the expected earn-out payment.
 The valuation procedures are primarily based on management's projection of EBITDA for the acquired businesses and applying a discount to the expected earn out payments to estimate fair value.
-Discount rates range from 2.0% to 9.7% and are based on the Company's cost of borrowing.
+Discount rates range from 2.0% to 6.0% and are based on the Company's cost of borrowing.
 Given the short-term nature of the earn-out periods, changes in the discount rate are not expected to have a material impact on the fair value of these liabilities.
 Because of the inherent uncertainty, this estimated value may differ significantly from the value that would have been used had a ready market for the liability existed, and it is reasonably possible that the difference could be material.
-Changes in fair value of the Company's Level 3 liabilities are recorded in Acquisition costs in the Consolidated Statements of Operations.
-As it relates to financial liabilities still held as of September 30, 2013, the Company recorded into earnings an additional \$5,097,000 and \$340,000 of contingent consideration for Jacobs Trading and NESA, respectively.
+Changes in fair value of the Company's Level 3 liabilities are recorded in Acquisition Costs in the Consolidated Statements of Operations.